 There’s so much more to do in a digital marketing agency than just writing, pitching topics, and sipping on whiskey.

 So, the first step you’ll want to take is an educational one: research.

-Take the time to research what position would be best for you if you haven’t already specialized in something, like graphic design or writing.
+Firstly, research what position would be best for you if you haven’t already specialized in something, like design or writing.
 If you already know what area interests you, start researching the different responsibilities of that position – or if there are multiple positions that you could fit into.

 For example, someone who is interested in writing could also personally enjoy data and crunching numbers.
 In this case, they could be the perfect fit as a writer or as an ad campaign manager who can write and review the campaigns.